34conman/musical-octo-umbrella/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
 We will divide work evenly.
+If somebody has a conflict and can't complete all of their work we will divide their remaining work evenly again between the other members.

 ## How we will track progress (and follow-up) on completion of tasks